mailmaldi/UMBC/MIPSACA/src/main/resources/README.txt

 BUILDING THE SOURCE:

+There are 2 shell files included: build.sh & simulate.sh
+They are both executables.
+If per chance they are not, then please make them so. chmod +x build.sh chmod +x simulate.sh

+The build.sh will clean, compile and build a jar (MIPSACA-1.0.jar) and also copy it to the base directory. e.g.
+./build.sh

+The simulate.sh takes the 5 files as parameters and executes the jar passing them the parameters: e.g.
+./simulate.sh inst.txt data.txt reg.txt config.txt results.txt

+ You may optionally send an additional parameter PIPELINE, to execute simulation without memory hierarchy e.g.
+ ./simulate.sh inst.txt data.txt reg.txt config.txt results.txt PIPELINE

+ The simulate script also redirects stdout & stderr to a file called debug.log

+ FOLLOW THESE STEPS IF THE SIMULATION SHELL FILES DID NOT WORK:

 I'm including the jar that I compiled myself but following steps are used To build a jar, from a linux/mac machine, just goto MIPSACA folder and follow these steps;